abehmiel/pyedgeon/README.md

 filepath: (use a forward slash to end the string) a folder location to save the file

-upper_case: set to False to use lower-case characters.
+upper_case: set to False to use mixed or lower-case characters.

 ### Outputs

-The .create() method will save a file to the current working directory:
+The .create() method will save a file to the location:

-- `self.filepath+self.illusion_text+self.file_ext`
+- `self.filepath/self.file_name+self.file_ext`

 Meanwhile, `self.full_image` has the image in memory.